bwlabToronto/MLV_toolbox/README.md

 <img src='images/medial_axis_transform.png' width=70%>

 Using MLV, one can compute accurate AOF-based medial axis transform (MAT) from binary images.
 These images can either be rendered from LineDrawing (LD) datastructures (check out renderLinedrawing.m function) or be binary images from other sources.
-As the example (bunny) above shows, there are some intermediate steps in the process of extracting MAT, including the extraction of distance map as well as extraction of the average outward flux map (AOF).
-These information along with skeleton are stored in the MAT computed from a binary image.
+Like the example (bunny) above shows, there are some intermediate steps in the process of extracting MAT, including the extraction of the distance map as well as the extraction of the average outward flux map (AOF).
+This information along with the skeleton is stored in the MAT computed from a binary image.
 Please see the following example of a mountain scene where the MAT is computed from the binary image.

 ```
 img = imread('images/mountain.png');